 Prints cost £1000 each and can be framed at the Mill for £150.
 Detailed digital images of the remaining prints are below.
 It’s possible to purchase work as an individual or as part of a group, organisation, business, school or institution.
 12 month payment plans are available and a PDF catalogue of project can be found here: Temporary Custodians CMYK prints

 To buy, enquire, reserve or view the work in person, please email firstname.lastname@example.org

 What does it mean to be a Temporary Custodian?

 Islington Mill is sustained by, and thrives off, the collective energy, ideas and opportunities brought by individuals.
 We are interested in exploring how a work of art can become the catalyst to develop and sustain a community of interest.
 To this end, everyone who purchases one of Maurice’s prints has the opportunity to become a Temporary Custodian of Islington Mill for the 10 year period from 2018–2028.

 This Custodianship may take the role of a friend, patron, advocate, artist or active participant in our future decision-making.
-The shape of the role is for Custodians themselves to decide, but possibilities for engagement could include get-togethers with other Custodians, either at the Mill or in online discussion forums, invitations to special occasions and one-off artist events, a dedicated online platform for Custodians who might wish to share their own artwork or other interests, and the opportunity to introduce the Mill to artists who may work and exhibit in the new large-scale production space that you’ve helped to make possible on the 5th floor.
+The shape of the role is for Custodians themselves to decide, and possibilities for engagement can include get-togethers with other Custodians, at the Mill or in online discussion forums, invitations to special occasions and one-off artist events, a dedicated online platform for Custodians who might wish to share their own artwork or other interests, and the opportunity to introduce the Mill to artists who may work and exhibit in the new large-scale production space that you’ve helped to make possible on the 5th floor.
 The possibilities are open and varied and we are excited to hear how we can build on them together.

 Full pdf catalogue of project can be found here: Temporary Custodians Catalogue